 TIP: When selecting beets at the market, choose ones that are similar in size and no bigger than a tennis ball.

-Blanch the beets, and slip off their skins under the faucet.
+Cook the beets, (roast, pressure cook, or steam),and rub off their skins under running water.
 Dice finely.

-A little red onion or shallot gives the bruschetta a little flavor and texture.
+Finely dice red onion or shallot – which gives the bruschetta a little flavor and texture.
+Remember to cut finely!

 Mix some basil in the beet mixture and save some for the top.